OctopusSamples/content-team-apps/java/github-oauth-backend/README.md

 This project creates Lambda that implement the GitHub OAuth flow documented [here](https://docs.github.com/en/developers/apps/building-oauth-apps/authorizing-oauth-apps).

-GitHub applications require special handling because they do not support OpenID, and do not support the client credential flow (2-legged OAuth).
-This means we are unable to use the traditional Quarkus authentication framework, and must provide a server side service to handle the token exchanging.
+GitHub applications do not support the client credential flow (2-legged OAuth).
+This means we must handle the OAuth flow with a server side service, where the client secret can be kept safe.

 Because the applications are Lambdas, there is no session cache in which to save things like access tokens.
-The solution is to send the access token back to the client in an encrypted cookie, inspired by the form-based authentication documented [here](https://quarkus.io/guides/security-built-in-authentication#form-auth).
+The solution is to send the access token back to the client in an encrypted "session" cookie, inspired by the form-based authentication documented [here](https://quarkus.io/guides/security-built-in-authentication#form-auth).

 So the lambdas implemented in this proxy do the following:
-* Create a random state code, and persist it to a database.
+* Create a random state code, and save it as a cookie (see the Quarkus [CodeAuthenticationMechanism](https://github.com/quarkusio/quarkus/blob/main/extensions/oidc/runtime/src/main/java/io/quarkus/oidc/runtime/CodeAuthenticationMechanism.java#L253) class for an example of this).
 * Redirect the user to log in via GitHub.
 * Handle the redirect from GitHub, check the state, and exchange the code for an access token.
 * Encrypt the token and send it back in a cookie with a redirect to the SPA.